 BAC survived the TSR2 cancellation; the only other major project not cancelled was the Anglo-French Concorde supersonic transport, which while never being a massive commercial success, gave BAC valuable experience and prestige both with advanced aircraft and with international cooperation.
 The SEPECAT Jaguar, near enough a 'baby TSR2', gave them even more experience of this kind of cooperation, and produced a useful strike aircraft, though it did not compare with the TSR2.
 Following soon after came the MRCA (Multi Role Combat Aircraft, or, more cynically, Must Replace Canberra AGAIN!) project, a truly European project, which despite its detractors produced another world-beater - the Panavia Tornado.

 Strangely, in 1979, there was a brief attempt to revive the TSR2 programme, with a private company looking at possible modifications to bring it up to date (square intakes with variable ramps like Concorde, modern electronics, Olympus 593 engines as per Concorde and so on) and badgering government and RAF departments with letters about resurrecting the aircraft.
 As they suggested using XR220 and XR222 as prototypes for this 'new' TSR2 and the Tornado was not far away from flying, it was frankly no wonder that this idea went nowhere.
 As it turned out, the Tornado eventually became more or less what the TSR2 was to have been.
-That it was still slightly less capable in some areas than the TSR2 had been projected to be a full fifteen years earlier says a great deal about how far advanced the TSR2 specification really was, and just why the project turned into such an expensive monster.
+That it was still slightly less capable in some areas than the TSR2 had been projected to be a full fifteen years earlier says a great deal about how ambitious the TSR2 specification really was, and just why the project turned into such an expensive monster.
 That the TSR2 was all-British (bar some electronics such as the central computer) and the Tornado required the cooperation of three countries also says a great deal.
 TSR2 would not have been perfect - and it may have bankrupted BAC and the RAF and had a rocky entry into service - but it still could have been a world-beater in its niche.
 This does mean, of course, that it has attained a legendary status that no real aircraft could ever hope to match.

 |First flight||27th Sep 1964|